nvpro-samples/gl_vk_meshlet_cadscene/README.md

 # Building
 Make sure to have installed the [Vulkan-SDK](http://lunarg.com/vulkan-sdk/) (1.1.85.0 or higher).
 Always use 64-bit build configurations.

 For `VK_EXT_mesh_shader` support, make sure that the `shaderc_shared.lib` that is part of the Vulkan SDK actually supports the `GL_EXT_mesh_shader` extension.
-At the time of release of this updated sample, the SDK might not have this support yet, and you need to build the library yourself or wait a bit.
+At the time of release of this updated sample, the SDK might not have this support yet, and you need to build or download the library yourself or wait a bit.

 If you are not interested in building the OpenGL exe then use the `BUILD_<projectname>_VULKAN_ONLY` cmake option.